dart-lang/site-www/src/tools/pub/cmd/pub-global.md

 {% endprettify %}

-If the script still fails to run from the command line, the package may not be [enabled](#configuring-a-package) for this feature.
+If the script still fails to run from the command line, the package may not be [configured](#configuring-package-executables) for this feature.
 You can still run the script using `pub global run`.

 ### Running a script using `pub global run`